 Freedom Amid Challenging Times

 To find freedom amid challenging times, we have to start where we are.
 How do we manage our own bodies?
 If our limbic system is activated into fight, flight, or freeze mode, we lose our selves in survival consciousness.
 Tidal waves of worries swamp our thoughts about what lies ahead.
 We wonder, are things getting worse or are they simply getting uncovered?
 And how can we respond?

 Start just here.
 Tune into your heart.
 That is where love, wisdom, grace, and compassion reside.
 With loving attention, feel into what matters most to you.
 Yes, there are anxious thoughts, grief and trauma, but don’t let your heart be colonized by fear.
 Take time to quiet the mind and tend to the heart.
 Go out and look at the sky.
 Breathe in and open yourself to the vastness of space.
-Sense the seasons turning, the rise and fall of dynasties and eras.
 Breathe out and dwell in loving awareness.
 Practice equanimity and steadiness.
 Learn from the trees.
 Become the still point in the center of it all.
 Then step toward difficulty with courage and love, and touch pain with healing rather than fear.

 Thich Nhat Hanh reminds us that in uncertain times, our own steadiness can become a sanctuary for others.
 “When the crowded Vietnamese refugee boats met with storms or pirates, if everyone panicked, all would be lost.
 But if even one person on the boat remained calm and centered, it was enough.
 It showed the way for everyone to survive.”